sonic-net/SONiC/doc/Yang Model Guidelines.md

 }
 ```

-### If an object is used as a key in Redis, it should be a key in yang model, irrespective of need.
+### 4.  if an object is used as a key in Redis, it should be a key in yang model, irrespective of need.
 Exception must be recorded in Yang Model.

 Example: VLAN_MEMBER dictionary in ABNF.json has both vlan-id and Port part of the key.
 So yang model should have the same keys.

-ABNF
+#### ABNF
---
 ```
  "VLAN_MEMBER": {
         "Vlan100|Ethernet0": {<<<< KEYS